-We will inspect them each year, but if you have any queries or concerns about the condition or maintenance of your carbon monoxide detector, or if you are concerned a detector is missing, please contact us as soon as you notice.
+We will inspect them each year, but if you have any queries or concerns about the condition or maintenance of your alarm, or if you are concerned an alarm is missing, please contact us as soon as you notice.

 If you suspect a carbon monoxide leak, please call Cadent, the National Service Provider, on 0800 111 999.
 If you feel ill through potential exposure to carbon monoxide, seek medical advice.